Frequently Asked Questions

-If you vote to create a Unit Union, we charge a fee for helping you run your Union.
+If you vote to certify your union and win a contract with your employer, we charge a fee for helping you run your union.
 You can cancel at any time.

 Not necessarily.
 Some people with these titles aren’t legally considered managers or supervisors under the National Labor Relations Act.

-When you join or create a Unit, the app will help you decide if you are legally considered a manager and if you should use Unit or not.
+When you join or create a union on Unit, the app will help you decide if you are legally considered a manager and if you should use Unit or not.

 Neither employees or managers are ever allowed to use Unit to spy on employees.
 Do not share information within Unit with company management.